About the Arena

 Division of Systems and Control

 - Formulating real-world problems as tractable optimisation problems that can be solve within a reasonable time frame, and developing fast application-specific minimisation methods for nonlinear problems.

 - The target applications are machine learning, system identification, automatic control, Markov chain and sequential Monte Carlo, network inference and control, target tracing, filter design, beam forming and array processing, spectral analysis, etc.

 - Algorithms and Data Structures III (1DL481, 5 credits) is taught every spring term.
 The course includes introductory material on combinatorial optimisation: mixed integer linear programming (MIP), local search (LS), Boolean satisfaction (SAT), and SAT modulo theories (SMT).

-- Combinatorial Optimisation using Constraint Programming (1DL441, 10 credits) is taught every autumn term.
-The course explains in detail the algorithms behind solvers of constraint programming (CP) technology.
+- Combinatorial Optimisation and Constraint Programming (1DL441, 10 credits) is taught every autumn term.
+The first half is course 1DL451 below, and the second half explains in detail the algorithms behind solvers of constraint programming (CP) technology.

 - Optimisation (1TD184, 5 credits) is taught every autumn term.
-The course covers mathematical modelling and formulation, and basic concepts and methods in optimisation.
+The course covers mathematical modelling and formulation, and basic concepts and methods in optimisation, including MIP.

 - Arena Coordinator